RecordedFuture-ProfessionalServices/psengine/docs/index.md

 PSEngine is ready for the demands of building robust and reliable integrations.

-It can easily interact with the following Recorded Future datasets:
+It can easily interact with the following Recorded Future datasets and capabilities:

 * Analyst Notes
 * Collective Insights
 * Classic & Playbook Alerts
 * Detection Rules
-- Identity Exposures management
+* Identity Exposures
 * List management
 * On demand IOC enrichment
 * Risklists
-- STIX conversion
+* STIX conversion

-And facilitate the development with features like:
+And facilitate development with features like:

-* Built-in logging
+* Pre-built log handlers for console and file
 * Easy configuration management
-- Markdown creation from certain data types
+* Markdown creation from certain data types
 * Proxy support

 ## Previous versions and version documentation

 PSEngine has been made public from our internal version 2.0.4.
-Any previous version, including version 1, are not publicly available.
+Previous versions, including version 1, are not publicly available.

 The documentation arrived at version 2.1.1.
 Older versions are not explicitly documented and changes can be found in the [Release History](./CHANGELOG.md) section.